cialowicz/seinfeld-script-generator/README.md

 jerry:(to kramer) i don't want to.
 kramer: well, you know, if you're going to be a little more than a man, you have to say anything to me.
 ```

+### References

+This exercise was part of the [Udacity Deep Learning / ML nanodegree](https://www.udacity.com/course/deep-learning-nanodegree--nd101).